Frequently Asked Questions

 When are practices?

 Each team will have one or two practices per week throughout the season (most weeks will be two practices).
-Our goal is to have our Semi-Regional and Regional level teams practice on Mondays and Wednesdays and our Semi-National and National level team practice on Tuesdays and Thursdays (12 Black and 13 Purple have practiced on M/W in the past).
-Practices are generally 2-2.5 hours in length.
+Our goal is to have our Select and Regional level teams practice on Mondays and Wednesdays for 2 hours and our Premier and National level teams practice on Tuesdays and Thursdays for 2.5 hours.
 The specific days and times each team will practice will be determined after teams have been formed.
 Keep a close watch on our NEWS tab for updated team schedules.

 Will there be Open Gyms time and other opportunities for extra practice?